Home

 President George W. Bush threw out the ceremonial first pitch.
 Our President did not do the customary toss of the ball from his box seat.
 George W. walked to the mound toed the pitching rubber and sent, "A high hard fast ball to the catcher behind the plate the Washington Nationals manager."

-"First in War First in Peace Last in the American League"
+"May God Bless America and Thank God For The Senators" "First in War First in Peace Last in the American League"

-This particular game the inagural, regular season official part of the playing season for record, event in the new Nationals Park had a most dramatic story book ending.
+This particular game the inaugural, regular season official part of the playing season for record, event in the new Nationals Park had a most dramatic story book ending.
 Stay in suspense for the ending is at the end.

 A lot of it started back there in 1901 when the American League of professional baseball declared themselves open for business with the Washington Senators coming aboard in the new American League to join in the challenge of the National League.